Ewen Cameron of Lochiel

 Sir Ewen Cameron of Lochiel (Eòghann Dubh Mac Dhòmhnaill Dubh; February 1629 – c.
 February 1719) was a Scottish soldier and the 17th chief of Clan Cameron.
-He fought during the Wars of the Three Kingdoms and was one the principal Jacobite leaders during the 1689 Rising.
+He fought during the Wars of the Three Kingdoms and was one of the principal Jacobite leaders during the 1689 Rising.

 Lochiel is regarded as one of the most formidable Scottish clan chiefs of all time, with Lord Macaulay praising him as the "Ulysses of the Highlands".
 An incident demonstrating his strength and ferocity in single combat, when he bit out the throat of an enemy, is used by Sir Walter Scott in Lady of the Lake (canto v.).